Ibrahim Rugova: Personal life

+Presidency

 As president, Rugova continued to support his non-violent path to independence even as proponents of an armed resistance formed the Kosovo Liberation Army (KLA) to counter increasing Serbian oppression on the ethnic Albanians.
 In 1998, Rugova secured a second term as president, but was placed at odds with the KLA as the Kosovo War broke out.
 In 1999, he participated in the failed Rambouillet talks, as a member of the Kosovar delegation, seeking an end to the hostilities.
-Having resided in the capital Pristina during his entire presidency, Rugova was taken prisoner by the state authorities after NATO began its U.S.-led aerial campaign against Yugoslav atrocities in Kosovo.
+Having resided in the capital Prishtina during his entire presidency, Rugova was taken prisoner by the state authorities after NATO began its U.S.-led aerial campaign against Yugoslav forces in Kosovo.
 Rugova was exiled to Rome in May 1999 and returned to Kosovo in the summer of that year, shortly after the end of the war.

 Rugova remained nominal president of the republic with Bujar Bukoshi as his Prime Minister; meanwhile, Hashim Thaçi, a former KLA commander, had been leading a provisional government since April that year.
 Effective power, however, was in the hands of the United Nations administration.
 In 2000, Rugova and Thaçi agreed to relinquish their positions and to work on creating provisional institutions of self-government until Kosovo's final status was decided.
 Rugova was elected president of Kosovo by the newly formed parliament in 2002 and again in 2005.
 While his pre-war popularity had certainly diminished, he remained the most powerful leader in the country until his death from lung cancer in 2006.